Kaszanas/SC2_Datasets/README.md

-# SC2_Datasets
+# StarCraft II Datasets

-Library used to interface with datasets that were pre-processed with our pipeline as described in:
+Library can be used to interface with datasets that were pre-processed with our pipeline as described in:
 - [SC2DatasetPreparator](https://github.com/Kaszanas/SC2DatasetPreparator)